 The Search Institute cataloged 40 Developmental Assets that reflect these factors.
-Half of them are external assets while the other half are internal.
+Half of the assets are external while the other half are internal.
 The external assets are further grouped into support, empowerment, boundaries and expectations, and constructive use of time.
-The internal assets include commitment to learning, positive values, social competencies, and positive identity and are listed below.
+The internal assets include a commitment to learning, positive values, social competencies, and positive identity and are listed below.

 When family members share their hopes, beliefs, and dreams for the future, love and support are then naturally woven in the tapestry of the family unit.
-Open communication, healthy relationships, and a caring environment promotes appreciation, acceptance and affection.
+Open communication, healthy relationships, and a caring environment promote appreciation, acceptance, and affection.